-Each player has seven letters in his rack at the start of the game, and after each play draws enough new letters to maintain this total.
+Each player has seven letters in his rack at the start of the game, and after each play draws enough new letters to maintain his total.

-- 1. The first player combines two or more of his letters to form a word and places them on the board to read either across or down with one letter on the centre square.
-Diagonal words are not permitted. - 2.
+The first player combines two or more of his letters to form a word and places them on the board to read either across or down with one letter on the centre square.
+Diagonal words are not permitted.

 A player completes his turn by counting and announcing his score for the turn.
-He then draws as many new letters as he has played, thus always keeping seven letters in his rack. - 3.
+He then draws as many new letters as he has played, thus always keeping seven letters in his rack.

 The second player, and then each in turn, adds one or more letters to those already played so as to form new words.
 All letters played in any one turn must be placed in one row across or down the board.
-They must form one complete word and if, at the same time, they touch other letters in adjacent rows, they must form complete words, cross-word fashion, with all such letters.
-The player gets full credit for all words formed or modified by his play. - 4.
-New words may be formed by: - a.
-Adding one or more letters to a word or letters already on the board.
+They must form one complete word and if, at the same time, they touch other letters in adjacent rows they must form complete words, cross-word fashion, with all such letters.
+The player gets full credit for all words formed or modified by his play.

+New words may be formed by:

-- b.
-Placing a word at right angles to a word already on the board.
+- a.
+Adding one or more letters to a word or words already on the board. - b.
+Placing a word at right-angles to a word already on the board.
 The new word must use one of the letters of a word already on the board or must add a letter to it. - c.
-Placing a complete word parallel to a word already played so that adjoining letters also form complete words. - 5.
-No letter may be moved after it has been played. - 6.
-The two blank tiles may be used as any letter desired.
-When playing a blank the player must indicate what letter it represents, after which it cannot be changed during the game. - 7.
+Placing a complete word parallel to a word already played on the board so that adjoining letters also form complete words.

+No letter may be moved after it has been played.

+The two blank tiles may be used to represent any letter desired.
+When playing a blank the player must indicate what letter it represents, after which it cannot be changed during the course of the game.

 Any player may use his turn to replace any or all of the letters on his rack.
-After discarding them he draws the same number of new letters and his discarded ones are then mixed with those remaining in the pool.
-He then awaits his next turn to play. - 8.
-Any words found in a standard dictionary are permitted except proper names, etc., usually commencing with a capital letter, those designated as foreign words, abbreviations and words requiring apostrophes or hyphens.
+After discarding them he draws the same number of letters and his discarded ones are then mixed with those remaining in the pool.
+He then awaits his next turn to play.

+Any words found in the standard dictionary are permitted except proper names, etc., usually commencing with a capital letter, those designated as foreign words, abbreviations and words requiring apostrophes or hyphens.
 Consult a dictionary only to check spelling or usage.
 Any word may be challenged before the next player starts his turn.
-If the word challenged is unacceptable, the player takes back his tiles and loses his turn. - 9.
+If the word challenged is unacceptable the player takes back his tiles and loses his turn.

 Play continues until all tiles have been drawn and one of the players has used all of the letters in his rack or until all possible plays have been made.

-SCORING

-10. The score value of each letter is indicated in the table at the end of this booklet, with the letter distribution at the front.
-Note that the value of a blank is zero.
+SCORING The score value of each letter and the letter distribution is indicated in the tables at the end of this section.
+Note that the value of the blank is zero.